Art therapy for the soul.

 Những bức tranh Mandala được hoàn thành trong các buổi trải nghiệm

-Unlike Mandala, which emphasizes order, color-shifting paintings direct people to freedom.
-The artist does not control each brush stroke, but lets the colors blend and flow in their own way.
+Unlike Mandalas, which emphasize order, color-filling paintings encourage a sense of freedom.
+The artist doesn't control each brushstroke, but allows the colors to blend and flow naturally.

 Trang thông tin du lịch và phong cách sống Travellive+